serverless/event-gateway/README.md

 ## HTTP API

 The Event Gateway exposes a RESTful configuration API.
+By default Configuration API runs on `:8080` port.

 ### Function discovery